anilzeybek/anilzeybek.github.io/_posts/2023-09-11-intuitive-harris.md

 ![png](/assets/intuitive-harris_5_1.png)

-As you can see, we are kinda not successful, because this shows us the both corners and edges that move along both x and y directions.
+As you can see, we are kind of not successful, because this shows us the both corners and edges that move along both x and y directions.
 But we need to get rid of the corners.

 If you carefully look at this resulting image, you will notice that corners are either isolated like the top left corner of the B logo, or they are at the end of these edges.
 Maybe we can't get rid of the edges directly, but if somehow we can remove the corners from I<sub>x</sub><sup>2</sup> * I<sub>y</sub><sup>2</sup>, we can subtract it from the original I<sub>x</sub><sup>2</sup> * I<sub>y</sub><sup>2</sup> and get only the corners.
-Actually we can get rid of the corners.
+Actually, we can get rid of the corners.
 Since the corners are isolated in this image, applying a Gaussian blur will decrease the intensities of the corners a lot!

 Let's see this: